Joeperdefloep/QGIS-Documentation/docs/land_degradation_development/introduction/first_operation.rst

 ArcGIS does not support rasters for GeoPackages yet, see :ref:`arcgis_raster`.

-1. Right-click the layer and click |save|:guilabel:`Make Permanent...`
+1. Right-click the layer and click |fileSave|:guilabel:`Make Permanent...`
 2. Fill in the dialog as follows:

     ..figure:: img/save_geopackage.png